elegantchaos/SwiftLogging/README.md

 - no runtime impact of debug logging or channels in release
 - natural swift syntax

-For no I don't intend to support Objective-C in this library - mixed language projects can continue to use ECLogging
+For now I don't intend to support Objective-C in this library - mixed language projects can continue to use ECLogging